shadow-WVFB-logo-2015_white

 The following bills were introduced during Week 1 (February 12-14) of the 60-day session.
 Those of interest to agricultural producers and rural West Virginians included:

 SB 10 By Senator Smith (Mr. President).
 Bill exempts the processing of beef, pork, and lamb by a slaughterhouse for an individual owner from the 6 percent consumer sales and service tax.
 Sent to Agriculture Committee.
+Passed.
+Sent to Finance.
 (Similar Bill HB 2146.)
 WVFB supports.

 SB 11 By Senator Smith.
 Purpose of bill is to prevent oil/gas wells from being orphaned on surface owners’ land.
 Bill addresses bonding and sets aside money per mcf from producing wells to the Treasurer’s Office.
 Sent to Energy, Industry, & Mining.
 WVFB monitoring.

 SB 22 By Senator Smith.
 Bill addresses unpaid royalties due to owners from conventional vertical wells.
 Sent to Energy.
+Passed.
+On third reading Full Senate.
+Passed.
+Sent to House Judiciary.
 WVFB supports.

 SB 34 By Senator Oliverio.
 Purpose of bill is to create community solar program where subscribers can purchase interest in a solar facility.
 Bill provides for rule making and administration by the Public Service Commission.
 It addresses agrivoltaics or co-location of solar and agriculture beneath or between photovoltaic panels.
 Sent to Energy, Industry, & Mining.
 WVFB monitoring.